Navid200/xDrip/docs/GoogleDriveBackup.md

 To access the Google Drive functions, tap on `Import /Export features` from the top right (3-dot) menu button on the main screen.
 Then, tap on `Cloud Backup` from the sub-menu.
 ![](./images/GCloudBackup.png)

+Google Drive backup may not work if you are using xDrip from a repository other than [the main](https://github.com/NightscoutFoundation/xDrip).

 You need to select the backup location and sign in to your Google account.
 Then, you have the choice of enabling automatic backups or manually making backups.